Options and levels of care

 After hospital (transition) care

-best long-term care options.
+the best long-term care options.

-Transition care can be provided in your own home, in an aged
+This type of care can be provided in your own home, in an aged

 for clinical care and personal care.
 Costs will be agreed with your

 Respite care is a form of support for you and your regular